Latin American Musical Modernisms

 Jonathan Sauceda

-This course examines understandings of musical modernity in Latin America since 1900.
-Primary sources and current scholarship illuminate compelling but underexplored repertories, whose appeal may spring from their paradoxical union of the classic and the contemporary, the foreign and the local, the colonized and the decolonized, and the tonal and departures from the tonal.
-Critically engaging with shifting conceptions of “modernism,” we examine celebrated figures such as Alberto Ginastera, Carlos Chávez, and Leo Brouwer, along with lesser-known composers such as Felipe Boero, Hilda Paredes, and Julián Carrillo.
-Student work includes responses to class readings and a final paper and presentation.
+Description: This course examines how musical currency has been understood in the Latin American region from around 1900 and into the 1970s.
+The music of the period paradoxically unites the classic and the contemporary, the foreign and the local, the colonized and the decolonized, and the tonal and departures from the tonal.
+Critically engaging with shifting conceptions of “modernism,” we examine celebrated figures such as Alberto Ginastera, Carlos Chávez, Leo Brouwer, and Tania León along with lesser-known composers such as Felipe Boero, Carmen Barradas, and Julián Carrillo.

 Tuition:

-Read our blog: Summer@Eastman Spotlight: Latin American Musical Modernism
+Read our blog: Eastman Summer Spotlight: Latin American Musical Modernism